Find your care

-UCLA Health eating disorder specialists offer inpatient and outpatient programs for eating disorders treatment.
+UCLA Health eating disorder specialists offer inpatient and outpatient programs for eating disorder treatment.
 Our experts help adolescents and young adults deal with thoughts and behaviors that contribute to eating disorders.

 Highlights of our program include:

-Specialized treatment programs: Our treatment programs provide multiple levels of care, treatment and support.
-Your child can access the type of care they need, regardless of which stage of treatment they’re in.
+Specialized treatment programs: Our treatment programs provide multiple levels of care, treatment, and support so your child can access the type of care they need, regardless of which stage of treatment they’re in.